FAQ

 Admissions

-No. All applications are holistically reviewed by a faculty committee to ensure those recommended for admission can succeed in the program.
+No. All applications are holistically reviewed by the admissions committee to ensure those recommended for admission can succeed in the program.
 No applicant is automatically admitted into the program.

-No. Work experience is not required for admission to the Analytics program.
-If you do not have work experience, we will want to know why you are choosing to pursue an Analytics degree at UC Berkeley and we will look for competitive academic records, relevant internships, and clear career goals.
+No. Research and work experience is not required for admission to the Analytics program.
+If you do not have work experience, we will want to know why you are choosing to pursue an Analytics degree at UC Berkeley, and we will look for competitive academic records, relevant internships, and clear career goals.

 We recommend strengthening one’s knowledge in probability and statistics, computer programming, and linear algebra.
 If you have minimal analytics-oriented background, gaining this knowledge will maximize your learning in the Master of Analytics program.